IDED-TLV/IDED-TLV/README.md

 - ✅ Open source our database
 - ✅ Organize and open source our codebase（include train, test, deploy demo）
 - ✅ Add the README profile
-- ❌ Add the paper's citation
+- ✅ Add the paper's citation

 ## Citation

 ```
-waiting to fill...
+@article{wang2025intelligent,
+  title={Intelligent Deepwater Energy Development: flow assurance monitoring and smart decision-making system},
+  author={Wang, Jiguang and Yang, Bowen and Jin, Kaiming and Zhang, Lunxiang and Wang, Linhe and Jiang, Bo and Yao, Haiyuan and Song, Yongchen},
+  journal={The Innovation Energy},
+  year={2025},
+  publisher={The Innovation Energy}
+}
 ```